Eleven IHPME students received Canada Graduate Scholarships, which are among Canada’s most competitive graduate awards.

 “I am grateful for this opportunity and award.
 It will support my thesis work to explore cost-effectiveness of novel imaging and biomarker strategies in the early detection of prostate cancer.
 Within a resource-limited, publicly-funded environment, I believe this research will only become more salient in the years to come as clinicians balance clinically- and cost-effective interventions to maximize quality and quantity of life for patients.”

-Sahr Wali, second year PhD student in Health Services Research, with a specialization in Health Informatics
+Sahr Wali, second year PhD student in Health Systems Research, with a specialization in Health Informatics

 “My research is focused on improving access to heart failure care for marginalized, underserved populations through the design of a patient-centered digital health intervention.
 As researchers, often times we arrive with an a priori agenda of the issue to be addressed and the intervention to resolve it, leaving many marginalized populations with ineffective or temporary solutions that do not respect their cultural context.
 By working with our community partners in Moose Factory, Ontario and Kampala, Uganda, this project has utilized a participatory approach to help signify the importance of collaboration to bring forward meaningful change in populations that are often forgotten.”